Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/_index.md

 title: "Security "
 linkTitle: "Security "
 weight: 110
---- Transfer CFT provides a set of objects that you can use to manage your transfer security requirements.
+---Transfer CFT provides a set of objects that you can use to manage your transfer security requirements.

 - Certificates to